-But I soon learned that most journalists don’t make much money, whereas writers in the corporate world do very well.
+But I soon learned that most journalists don’t make much money, whereas writers in the corporate world do very well as writers.
 So I jumped at the chance to become the editor of an enterprise magazine and doubled my income overnight.

 I considered that to be a big improvement – until I met the agency copywriters working on the company’s ad account.
 They showed me that the real money for writers was in advertising and marketing.